 Could you give me an idea of how much nettle can be used each day, or per meal?

 Yes Belinda, you can use nettles liberally like spinach, kale or other table greens.

 a traditional home remedy forThis information has not been validated by the FDA and should not be used to treat a medical condition.

 Reproductive HealthAbortion (Past, Recent or Considering), Painful menstruation

-Blood and CirculationAnemia, Autoimmune Disorders, Blood light in color, Many cracks on tongue, Sensitive to Alcohol, Thalassemia Minor
+Blood and CirculationAnemia, Autoimmune Disorders, Blood light in color, Sensitive to Alcohol, Thalassemia Minor

 DietAnorexia, past or current, Bulimia, past or current, Sweet cravings